Freeport, The Bahamas

-Freeport is a city, district and free trade zone on the island of Grand Bahama of the northwest Bahamas.
+Freeport is a city, district and free trade zone on the island of Grand Bahama in the northwest part of The Bahamas.
 In 1955, Wallace Groves, a Virginian financier with lumber interests in Grand Bahama, was granted 50000 acres of pineyard with substantial areas of swamp and scrubland by the Bahamian government with a mandate to economically develop the area.
-Freeport has grown to become the second most populous city in the Bahamas.
+Freeport has grown to become the second most populous city in The Bahamas.

-The main airport serving the city is the Grand Bahama International Airport, which receives domestic flights from various islands of the Bahamas as well as several international flights from the United States and Canada.
-Freeport is also served by domestic Bahamian ferry services to other islands.
+The main airport serving the city is the Grand Bahama International Airport, which receives domestic flights from various islands of The Bahamas as well as several international flights from the United States, Italy, and Canada.
+Freeport is also served by domestic Bahamian ferry services to other islands, and an international ferry connection to Miami.

-The Grand Bahama Port Authority (GBPA) operates the free trade zone, under the Hawksbill Creek Agreement signed in August 1955 whereby the Bahamian government agreed that businesses in the Freeport area would pay no taxes before 1980, later extended to 2054.
+The Grand Bahama Port Authority (GBPA) operates the free trade zone, under the Hawksbill Creek Agreement signed in August 1955 whereby the Bahamian government agreed that businesses located in the Freeport area would pay no taxes before 1980, later extended to 2054.
 The area of the land grants within which the Hawksbill Creek Agreement applies has been increased to 138000 acres.

 History

 Freeport is a 230 sqmi free trade zone on Grand Bahama Island, established in 1955 by the government of The Bahamas.
 The city of Freeport emerged from a land grant comprising 50000 acre of swamp and scrub to become a cosmopolitan centre.

-The Grand Bahama Port Authority (GBPA) operates the free-trade zone, under special powers conferred by the government under the Hawksbill Creek Agreement, which was recently extended until August 3, 2054.
+The Grand Bahama Port Authority (GBPA) operates the free-trade zone, under special powers conferred by the government under the Hawksbill Creek Agreement, which was extended until August 3, 2054.
 The agreement also increased the land grants to 138000 acre.

-The city was severely impacted by Hurricane Dorian with damage still being assessed as of 12 September 2019.
+The Hayward and St. George families own the GBPA, which they have used to fund estates in Great Britain such as Dunmaglass, the purchase of the football club Wolverhampton Wanderers F.C., and to pay the multi-million dollar legal fees incurred due to disputes between the two families.
+Meanwhile, inheritance and contract disputes within the Hayward family has likewise incurred multi-million dollar fees.
+Bahamian politicians such as the FNM opposition leader Michael Pintard have described the legal dispute between the Haywards and St. Georges as damaging to Freeport's economy, while in March 2024 Prime Minister Philip Davis asserted that according to a PriceWaterhouseCoopers audit, the GBPA owes the Bahamian government US$357 million.
+As of August 2024, GBPA has not paid what the government of The Bahamas says is due.

+The city was severely impacted by Hurricane Dorian, which stalled above Grand Bahama for 12 hours, caused storm surges between 12 and 18 feet above normal, killed eight people in Grand Bahama, and destroyed up to thirteen thousand homes.

 Geography

 Freeport is located just 67 mi off the coast of Palm Beach, Florida, and on the major EW–NS shipping routes.
 This has positioned it as an ideal centre for international business.
-Consequently, a growing number of international companies use Freeport for a business site.
+Consequently, a growing number of international companies use Freeport as a business site.